 King claims, however, that he properly notified the Ayer police of his intention to move into the house on April 19.
 King alleges that Ayer Police Chief William Murray personally tried to "stall" King upon learning of a snafu with the new sex-offender bylaw.

 The bylaw, passed by Town Meeting in October 2011, bars Level 2 and Level 3 sex offenders from living within 1,000 feet of a school, park or senior-housing complex.
 The Whitcomb Avenue house is located within 1,000 feet of both Pirone Park and the Pond Street elder-housing complex.

 King alleges Murray lobbied selectmen to prompt Town Clerk John Canney to quickly effectuate the bylaw by posting it in five public places, as required.
 The posting occurred on April 24, six days after King claims he made initial contact with the Ayer Police.

 Swomley & Tennen, the Kings' attorneys, filed suit against Murray and the Town of Ayer on Sept.
-5. The Kings seek damages for loss of consortium, mental
+5.

 The Kings are asking the court to strike down Ayer's sex offender residency bylaw as unconstitutional.
 The couple also sought preliminary relief against the Ayer police to prevent officers from arresting John King for residing at the Whitcomb Avenue house.
 The couple now lives in Harvard with Ashley King's parents.